Jasdero/JasderoPassePlatBundle/README.md

  you also need to configure your app accordingly.
  Please note that this bundle provides a User table if you don't want/need to create a custom one .
 To extend it, just put the following line while configuring FOSUser.
+ Also consider that since the aim of the bundle is not to manage your users, there are no routes provided for registering, logging and all related actions.

 ```yml